leemfil/Python_exercises/Python/Lists/Liedjes lijsten/description/description.nl.md

 **Uitvoer**

     ['Uptown Funk', 'Someone Like You', 'Let It Be', 'Yesterday', 'Hallelujah', 'Shape of You', 'We Will Rock You', 'All Star']
-    ['Someone Like You', 'Let It Be', 'Yesterday', 'Hallelujah', 'Shape of You', 'We Will Rock You'] ['Uptown Funk', 'All Star']
-    ['We Will Rock You', 'Let It Be', 'Yesterday', 'Hallelujah', 'Shape of You', 'Someone Like You'] Someone Like You
+    Someone Like You
+    Shape of You
     We Will Rock You
-    Shape of You
     Het aantal titels dat het woord 'You' bevat is 3.
     De eerste plaats van een titel met 10 tekens is 4.
+    ['Yesterday', 'We Will Rock You', 'Uptown Funk', 'Someone Like You', 'Shape of You', 'Let It Be', 'Hallelujah', 'All Star']
+    ['Yesterday', 'All Star']